Sammysouris/write_website/exampleSite/content/english/about.md

   # tab item loop
   - name : "Nadia"
-    content : "Nadia Papadopoulou <br> PhD Student <br>
+    content : "Nadia Papadopoulou <br> PhD <br>
     During my undergraduate studies in Biology, in the National and Kapodistrian University of Athens (NKUA), my keen interest in studying the nervous system and behavior grew.
 Therefore, I proceeded with the Athens International Master’s Programme in Neurosciences, offered by the NKUA, in order to focus on the brain and how its functions are interpreted into behavior.
-For my PhD, I am pleased to study the lateralization of the brain in the process of written language both in adults and in children with dyslexia and/or dysgraphia, but also how lateralization patterns can be altered after a phonological intervention in children with dyslexia."
+For my PhD, I am pleased to study the lateralization of the brain in the process of written language both in adults and in children with dyslexia and/or dysgraphia, but also how lateralization patterns can be altered after a phonological intervention in children with dyslexia.
+I have now completed my PhD and am excited to continue my research as part of the lab."

   # tab item loop
   - name : "Christos"